 In November 1968, we established MDP to engage in the development of coal (metallurgical coal, which is used for steel manufacturing).
 In 2001, we acquired through MDP a 50% interest in the BMA metallurgical coal business (BMA) in Queensland, Australia, for approximately ¥100.0 billion, and have been engaging in this business with the partner, BHP Group Limited, headquartered in Melbourne, Australia.
-BMA has grown into one of the world's largest metallurgical coal businesses, currently producing 65 million tons per year.
-As of March 31, 2023, the book value of MDP's fixed assets is ¥994.6 billion.
+BMA has grown into one of the world's largest metallurgical coal businesses.
+As of March 31, 2024, the book value of MDP's fixed assets is ¥962.7 billion.